toastedsalad/nvim/README.md

 * What's the diff between /after and /lua directories.
     * Semi-solved: In very broad terms /after configs will be applied later.
 * Solve path resolution for the debugger.
+* Add rest of the keymaps.
++ Solve the undefined global for vim.